 - Pump the toner onto the cotton pad until it is covered; You can also apply it to the skin directly using your fingers and work it in that way;

 - Some women go the extra mile and apply soaked cotton pads all over the face in a makeshift mask, time permitting!

 A mist is a convenient, simple, portable hydrating tool for Asian women.
-It benefits women who travel a lot or those who stay in the office the whole day.
-It does only one simple thing – to supply hydration for the skin without messing up with your makeup, especially when you are outdoors or away from all your skincare essentials.
+It benefits women who travel or stay in the office the whole day.
+It does only one simple thing – to supply hydration for the skin without messing up with your makeup, especially when outdoors or away from all your skincare essentials.

 Step 3: Treatment

 The treatment step is another broad but fundamental skincare category—perhaps the most expensive.
 Many products, such as eye creams, eye masks, dark-spot treatments, essence (not treatment essence), ampoules, serums, acne treatments, and even sheet masks, fall under this category.
 These are more targeted and highly concentrated products meant to treat and correct any skin imperfections you have, such as hyperpigmentation, dryness, flakiness, acne, blemishes, dark circles, wrinkles, and so on.
 In addition to cleansing away all the unwanted metabolism by-products and dirt on our skin and supplying them with nutrition and hydration, we now want something potent to treat our skin damage.
 All skin treatments are categorized according to three primary functions: moisturizing, brightening, and anti-aging.

 Eye Serum / Eye Cream is usually something I apply immediately after a watery toner or treatment essence.
 I think allowing these powerful ingredients to reach my delicate eye area is much more essential and effective before it is prevented or diluted by my facial moisturizers.